Cultural touchpoints: Nintendo’s music app underlines its cross-entertainment future

 Find out more…This points to Nintendo Music's penetration sitting at around 3% of Switch Online subscribers, marking a solid first effort that points to the power – and nostalgia – of Nintendo’s music.

-Those numbers would undoubtedly be higher had Nintendo simply released its music on Spotify, but this isn’t about increasing off-platform engagement.
+Those numbers would undoubtedly be higher had Nintendo simply released its music on Spotify, which could be seen as a disadvantage, but this isn’t about increasing off-platform engagement.

 - Recommendations based on Switch play history: As Nintendo Music is linked to the Switch Online account, it gives users unique playlists based on what they have played